cjumel/style/README.md

 ### Cloning the repository

-For Stow to work, the content of this repository needs to be cloned **precisely** inside a sub-directory of your home directory (the directory name is not important).
-For instance, you can clone this repository with:
+For Stow to work, the content of this repository needs to be cloned **precisely** inside a sub-directory of the directory you want to put the configuration files in (the directory name is not important).
+For instance, to put them in your home directory, you can clone this repository with:

 ```bash
 git clone --depth=1 https://github.com/cjumel/style.git ~/style